 Here's all you need!

-- Olive oil (since this is one of the stars of the dish, try to find a really good quality olive oil for aglio e olio)
+- Extra virgin olive oil (since this is one of the stars of the dish, try to find a really good quality extra virgin olive oil for aglio e olio)

 - Red onion

 - Freshly grated parmesan cheese (traditional recipes don't call for cheese...but this is me we're talking about.
 Of course I add cheese!)

 - Please read the whole recipe before you start making this dish–I want it to turn out amazing for you!

 - Use a good quality extra virgin olive oil

 - Do NOT use pre-shredded parmesan, fresh grated only (Haha, I am very passionate about this...Here's why)